🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 8.4 -- 10 Aruba is located south of the hurricane belt, resulting in an exceptionally low risk of major tropical storms compared to most Caribbean islands.
+πŸŒͺ️ Natural Disaster Risk + 8.1 -- 10 Aruba lies outside the main hurricane belt, with very low risk of earthquakes or tsunamis, making it exceptionally safe.

 🎭 CULTURE & ENTERTAINMENT